5 Simple Ways to Increase Profit Margin

 Don’t worry about the math too closely; what matters is to get a feel for the concept of your operating profit margin and why it matters to your business.

-The second margin you must understand is your “gross profit margin”.
+The second margin you need to understand is your “gross profit margin”.
 This is perhaps the most misunderstood and least leveraged number in your business.

 This number is also a great indicator of the overall efficiency of your business.